Edmonton Reptile and Amphibian Society

 Via E-MAIL: HERE

-More info about the meetings can be found on the Monthly Meetings page.
+More info about the show can be found on the Expo page.

 It's always exciting to acquire a new animal, and expand a collection, but do you practice proper quarantine procedures before introducing the new acquisition to the rest of your collection?